aredn/documentation/arednGettingStarted/mesh_status.rst

   - ``blocked - dup``: LQM blocks a link in cases when your node has an RF link to other nodes which themselves connect to each other via DtD.
 This can occur when there are multiple radios at a site using the same channel.
 The best remote node is chosen as the RF link for your node but the other possible RF connections are blocked as duplicates.
   - ``blocked - user``: LQM will block any node which you enter in the *User Blocked Nodes* field described in the *Advanced Configuration* section.
   - ``hidden``: LQM will display nodes that are out of range of your node but which are able to access a common intermediary node.
-  - ``exposed``: LQM will display nodes that can reach other nodes which are hidden from your node.
   - ``idle``: LQM has determined that the link is usable and would be ``active`` but the node routing table does not yet have a route for sending traffic across the link.
-  - ``disconnected``: This RF Neighbor is no longer online.

   You can refresh the *Link Status* values by pressing the *Refresh* button or by selecting the *Auto* button to automatically refresh the display.
 Links whose quality has improved may be activated, while links whose quality has worsened may be blocked.